Here are some of the questions we often receive at "The Sunset" please feel free to use them as a tool to better plan your vacation.

 Q: Is the water safe to drink?

 A: Yes very much so, out of the tap.
-Here at the “The Sunset” our water is very pure and good, from a deep well high on the hillside.
-Throughout the country you will find good , clean water in the aquifers .
-Don't drink from streams because of giardia (same in the United States) bottled water is cheap and readily available should you prefer it.
+Here at the "The Sunset" our water is very pure and good, best water I have ever had.
+From a deep well high on the hillside.
+Throughout the country you will find good, clean water in most areas, if not staying here ASK .
+The beach can be an exception because it is dryer and ofter water is trucked in to fill tanks.
+Bottled water is cheap and readily available should you prefer it.

 Q: Do we need to exchange money at the bank or what?

-A: American dollars are accepted at many locations throughout the Country.
-Change will be given in Colones (the local currency) the change is given correctly using the established exchange rate.
-Most ATM cards work here and you may withdraw money in colones or dollars .
+A: Don't change money at your local bank, the Airport or Gas Stations, you will get the worst rate.
+Grocery stores (larger ones) generally give the best rate.
+American dollars are accepted at many locations throughout the Country.
+Change will be given in Colones (the local currency) the change is given correctly using the established exchange rate OF THAT STORE, so check the rate..
+Most ATM cards work here and you may withdraw money in colones or dollars at Banco de Costa Rica.
+If you just want colones our local Banco Nacional will give you colones and you will be charged rate of the day.
 Bring at least two ATM or credit cards and make sure they use different authentication protocols, i.e. cirrus, star, inter link, plus, NYCE, cirrus.
 Most work well here.
 Larger transactions should be made at a bank and you will need your passport.
+Credit cards will charged a cash advance fee.

 Q: Will my cell phone work in Costa Rica?